A robust approach for time-bin encoded photonic quantum information protocols

 An increasingly important challenge is the robust and efficient generation and measurement of time-bin encoded states.
 To date, the most common techniques are based on unbalanced interferometers followed by time-resolved detection~\cite{franson1989bell,takesue2009implementation}, using post-selection for the recombination after an interferometer, or active switching protocols~\cite{vedovato2018postselection}.
-Unfortunately, interferometric techniques can suffer from severe limitations, where large differences in interferometer arm lengths are required for detectors to resolve neighboring time bins.
+Unfortunately, interferometric techniques can face severe limitations, requiring large arm-length differences for time-bin resolution.
 Although state-of-the-art superconducting single-photon detectors and electronics can reach a jitter and time resolution on the order of a few picoseconds \cite{esmaeil2017single,islam2017provably,korzh2020demonstration,taylor2022mid,hao2024compact}, standard technology and electronics available to most laboratories limit the overall time resolution to the order of nanoseconds.
 Consequently, the use of large unbalanced interferometers is often practically unavoidable.
 This leads to poor scalability in optical setups due to phase instabilities during long integration measurements, and impractical setups for high-dimensional states (requiring larger interferometers exacerbates these difficulties).
 Other time-bin measurement techniques do exist, such as those based on nonlinear optical interactions, including pulse-shaping in conjunction with sum-frequency generation~\cite{pe2005temporal,kuzucu2008time,donohue2013coherent,maclean2018direct}.
 Alternatively, using both optical nonlinearity and interferometers allows one to resolve short time delays~\cite{bouchard2022quantum,bouchard2023measuring}.
 These approaches, however, come at the cost of increased complexity and expense, limiting their suitability for most applications.
 To avoid the use of unbalanced interferometers, frequency-based techniques can be employed, but they only allow for particular measurements in the time-bin space, such as mutually unbiased bases~\cite{chang2023experimental}.
 As a result, the practical drawbacks of standard measurement techniques pose severe limitations on the robustness, feasibility, and accessible Hilbert space dimensionality of time-bin states used in real experiments.